Devon-Commits/python-tkinter-gui/README.md

 Once you hit the "Calculate!" button it will do the necessary calculation and output the result in the blue frame!

-This project was developed in a python virtual environment.

 ![screencap of calculator](calculator-preview.png?raw=true)

 * This project was developed in a python virtual environment (virt)